ebouvier/UserCode/README.md

 ### Run the analysis

-Modify `MyAnaEl.cpp` or `MyAnaMu.cpp` and copy it into `MyAna.cc`

-Run the analysis with:
+Run, for instance, the analysis with:

     ./run_ALL_MyAna.py --filelist filelists_date --version 1 --channel muonic --descr test

-It will run the analysis for all the files in the filelists repository and create rootfiles in:
+It will copy `MyAnaMu.cpp` as `MyAna.cc`, run the analysis for all the files in the filelists repository, and create rootfiles in:

     Date/vX/MyAnaMu/

+A log file names `date_version_channel_description.log` is stored in the `LogMyAna` repository.

 ### Get the stacked distributions

 Then, you can run:

-    ./plotIt.py --date 15AprYY --version X --channel muonic
+    ./plotIt.py --date 15AprYY --version X --channel muonic --decay semi

-Using `configPlotItMu.yml`, stacked histograms will be stored in:
+Using `configPlotIt.template.yml`, stacked histograms will be stored in:

     Date/vX/PlotItMu/

 To check the J/#968; enriched samples, run:

-    ./plotItJpsi.py --date 15AprYY --version X --channel muonic
+    ./plotItJpsi.py --date 15AprYY --version X --channel muonic --decay semi

-Using `configPlotItJpsiMu.yml`, stacked histograms will be stored in:
+Using `configPlotItJpsi.template.yml`, stacked histograms will be stored in:

     Date/vX/PlotItJpsiMu/

+### Data comparison between both channels

+If you have run the analysis for both semi-e and semi-mu channels, you can compare data with:

+    ./xcheckElMu.py --date 15AprYY --version X --decay semi

+Using `configXcheckElMu.template.yml`, distributions will be stored in:

+    Date/vX/XcheckElMu

 ### Get event yields